JorgeFPeres/Dark-Theme/README.md

 This is a project inspired in the website **[Overreacted](https://overreacted.io/)**, from **@Dan Abramov**.

-Visite the site to see a great content of React creat by Dan.
+Visite the site to see a great content of React created by Dan.

 ## 🔖 Layout